He’s one of the most famous Biblical heroes and the subject of countless Renaissance sculptures and paintings.

 Donatello was born in the year 1386 which means he was still in his early twenties in 1408 when he earned his first major commission.
 This was the create a marble statue of David.

-Because it was still early on in his career, we can clearly see that the Renaissance influence wasn’t as prominent as in his later works.
+Because it was still early on in his career, we can see that the Renaissance influence wasn’t as prominent as in his later works.
 The statue was created in an International Gothic Style, emphasized by the lack of expression on David’s face.

 4. The original version was never placed in its intended location

-The first commission of Donatello was actually a dual commission.
+The first commission of Donatello was a dual commission.
 He created the marble statue of David and another sculptor named Nanni di Banco created the statue of Isaiah.

 One of the most remarkable facts about David by Donatello is that even though the statue of Isaiah was lifted into position in 1509, it was quickly brought down again because it was deemed way too small to be visible on top of the massive church.